zoro1324/Air-Quality-Checker/README.md

-# Air-Quality-Checker
+# Aero Gaurdian

 ## Project Description

-Air Quality Checker is a comprehensive web application designed to monitor and predict air quality in real-time.
+Aero Gaurdian is a comprehensive web application designed to monitor and predict air quality in real-time.
 Built for the NASA Space Apps Challenge, this project provides users with accurate air quality data and predictions to help them make informed decisions about their health and outdoor activities.

 ### Key Features